 You may experience drowsiness or dizziness after taking Loperamide.
 It is better to see how the drug affects you before driving a car or operating machinery.

 Store the capsules somewhere out of sight and reach of children.
-Store the bottle in an area that does not get hotter than 25 °C. Do not discard unused medication in with your household waste.
-Talk to the pharmacist to find out how to properly dispose of Loperamide capsules once they expire.
+Store the bottle in an area that does not get hotter than 25°C. Do not discard unused medication in with your household waste.
+Speak to the pharmacist to find out how to properly dispose Loperamide capsules once they expire.

 © 2013 - 2023 Al Muhsineen Limited.
 All Rights Reserved.
 Registered Pharmacy: 34 Halliwell Road, Bolton BL1 8RL.
 Registered Office: 254 First Floor, Shearbrow, Blackburn, England, BB1 8DS